 First things first, great guitar strings start with great materials, and at Stringjoy we use only the best.
 Our high-carbon steel core wire is drawn to exacting tolerances (down to the 10,000th of an inch) right here in Tennessee.

 We source our wrap wire from different drawers depending on the material type and the particular strengths of each source, but the vast majority of our wrap wire is also sourced from within a 150-mile radius of our Nashville shop.

 Unlike any other company that we know of, we vacuum seal all of our wrap wire spools when they arrive to us and in between production runs to ensure that all of our wire remains as fresh as the day it was drawn.

-Every spool of wire is inspected for gauge accuracy, strength and finish quality when it gets to our shop.
-Even though we only work with drawers that do consistently excellent work, when it comes to our strings we leave nothing to chance.
+Every spool of wire is inspected for gauge accuracy, strength and finish quality before, and during, the winding process.
+Even though we only work with drawers that do consistently excellent work, no one is perfect, and when it comes to our strings we leave nothing to chance.